Evoiis/PhotoClub-VoteServer/README.md

 Voting page:
 /Form with number input (3 categories)
+Submit vote button
-Submit score button that also sends in matching photo_id with data NoScore button (enters NULL score)
+	-Vote button also sends voteID and photoID
+NoScore button (enters NULL score)
+	-OR just tell users to not enter any numbers in
+		-null will be sent
-No pop-ups
+/No pop-ups
 /Add thumbnail of the photo they are currently scoring Form submits score to server, server then saves the score to database.
+Return person's voting results after last photo?
 /Back and Forward button (return to previous score)

 NOPE>> After voting, goes to waiting page that waits for the admin to start the next vote.